Today we are going to talk about: Freezing Royal Icing.

 No worries this is absolutely normal and very frequent.
 I’m sure you’ve seen this happen before.
 If you didn’t, no worries, like I said it’s normal.
 When separation occurs you just need to reconstitute icing.
 I often massage the bag with my fingers.
 If that doesn’t help I pour it into a bowl and stir well till combined.

-This is another thing than happens when you freeze royal icing.
-When royal icing freezes water in the icing expands(approximately by 9%) and so when the frozen icing thaws it is a bit more runny.
+This is another thing that happens when you freeze royal icing.
+When royal icing freezes water in the icing expands(approximately by 9%) and so when the frozen icing thaws it is a bit runnier.

 - It helps to restore texture and/or build up the consistency I need for a project.

-- Generally color of frozen icing becomes more intense.
+- Generally, the color of frozen icing becomes more intense.
 After I fix the consistency by adding some stiff icing I usually add just a tiny bit of gel food coloring if needed.

 - Often I don’t have to use any food colors.
 If working with multiple frozen icing colors you can mix royal icing colors without having to use additional food colors.

 You can somewhat amend it by adding some fresh royal icing to thawed icing.
-I wouldn’t recommend using this icing for piping swirls and other delicate details as icing seems to loose some of its elasticity.
-However you can still use it to flood your cookies.
+I wouldn’t recommend using this icing for piping swirls and other delicate details as icing seems to lose some of its elasticity.
+However, you can still use it to flood your cookies.

-We all know certain colors are easier to attained than others.
-For this reason I always freeze my leftover reds, pinks, black, purple, brown, royal blue, dark green.
+We all know certain colors are easier to attain than others.
+For this reason, I always freeze my leftover reds, pinks, black, purple, brown, royal blue, and dark green.